 A customer communications management (CCM) approach allows organizations to ensure effective, consistent communication across all channels.
 Gartner defines CCM as “the strategy to improve the creation, delivery, storage and retrieval of outbound communications, including those for marketing, new product introductions, renewal notifications, claims correspondence and documentation, and bill and payment notifications.”
 Such interactions can take place via documents, email, text messages, and on web pages.

 The goal that CCM aims to solve is ensuring that customer-facing communications are relevant, clear, and consistent regardless of the channel or delivery mechanism.
 Operating in a digital-first world, despite the complexity and variety of channels, is also an opportunity for companies to leverage the customer data that is an integral part of the digital process in order to provide messaging and promotional offers that are even more targeted and relevant at the segment and even individual level.
-A study of executives in 2017 found that companies who employ a CCM platform showed more than 60% annual growth in revenue and more than five times the customer retention compared to those who do not use CCM.
+In fact, a study conducted on some executives of companies found through the use of a CCM platform have found an annual growth in turnover exceeding 60% and a customer loyalty five times higher than those that do not use the CCM.

 And, as more customers are online, sharing their habits, preferences, and activities with apps and platforms, it’s no surprise that they expect for companies to engage with them based on what the platform knows about them through that data.
 In fact, customers want companies to use this information to provide special offers just for them or to use it to speed up customer service.

 There is also a growing trend for content that is customer-specific; more than 65% of buyers actually want 100% personalized content.
 In 2017, poor personalization led more than 40% of consumers in the US to actually cut ties with a brand, resulting in retail losses of $2.5 trillion.
 Even in Italy the same trend has been confirmed over the years; in fact, personalization allows you to bring the customer closer to the brand and therefore encourage engagement.